mvolkmann/blog/src/zig.md

 A `struct` is a custom type that holds a collection of fields and optional methods.
 Here is an example:

+Types in Zig, such as builtin types lik `i32` and custom `struct` types, are first-class values.
+This means they can be assigned to variables, assigned to struct fields, passed to functions, and returned from functions.

 ```zig
 const std = @import("std");
 const sqrt = std.math.sqrt;